lowRISC/opentitan/hw/ip/csrng/doc/_index.md

 #### Generated Bits (`genbits`) Interface

-In addition to the command response signals there is all the bus for returning the generated bits.
+In addition to the command response signals there is a bus for returning the generated bits.
 This 129-bit bus consists of 128-bits, `genbits_bus`, for the random bit sequence itself, along with a single bit flag, `genbits_fips`, indicating whether the bits were considered fully in accordance with FIPS standards.

 There are two cases when the sequence will not be FIPS compliant: